Overview

 Story run view

-The story run view can be accessed by selecting the "Story runs" tab located at the top left of your storyboard.
+The story run view can be accessed by selecting "Story runs" located within the kebab menu at the top right of your storyboard.

 Event routes